tylerharter/cs301-projects/spring19/p2/README.md

 download that you used for P1, which involves left-clicking the files and then right-clicking the "Raw" button).

-You will change main.ipynb and hand it in.
-You should not change test.py, and you should not hand it in.
+You will change `main.ipynb` and hand it in.
+You should not change `test.py`, and you should not hand it in.

 After you've downloaded both files to `p2`, open a terminal window and use `cd` to navigate to that directory.
-You will likely need to review the steps you did to cd to `p1` for the previous project, and adapt those steps for `p2`.
+You will likely need to review the steps you used to cd to `p1` for the previous project, then adapt those steps for `p2`.
 To make sure you're in the correct directory in terminal, type `ls` and make sure you see `main.ipynb` and `test.py` listed.